IQSS/dataverse/doc/sphinx-guides/source/developers/troubleshooting.rst

 If you have trouble with the SMTP server, consider editing the ``install`` script to disable the SMTP check.

 Out of the box, no emails will be sent from your development environment.
-This is because you have to set the ``:SystemEmail`` setting and make sure you've configured your SMTP server correctly.
+This is because you have to set the ``SystemEmail`` setting and make sure you've configured your SMTP server correctly.

-You can configure ``:SystemEmail`` like this:
+You can configure ``SystemEmail`` like this:

-``curl -X PUT -d 'Davisverse SWAT Team <davisthedog@harvard.edu>' http://localhost:8080/api/admin/settings/:SystemEmail``
+Make sure you copied ``dataverse.default.properties`` to ~/.dataverse with file name ``dataverse.properties`` and change :

+``SystemEmail=testmail@mail.com``

 Unfortunately for developers not at Harvard, the installer script gives you by default an SMTP server of ``mail.hmdc.harvard.edu`` but you can specify an alternative SMTP server when you run the installer.